-For example, your bariatric surgery program may have their own behavioral health provider (i.e. a psychologist, social worker, or licensed counselor), or you may have to find one in the community.
+For example, your bariatric surgery program may have their own behavioral health provider (i.e. a psychologist, social worker, or licensed counselor).
+Or you may have to find a provider in the community.
 You may meet with this provider once or multiple times.
 You may do a variety of psychological questionnaires or you may do none.

-Because every bariatric surgery program is different, I strongly suggest that you ask your bariatric surgeon about their process.
+So I strongly suggest that you ask your bariatric surgeon about their process because every bariatric surgery program is different.
 It may also be helpful to ask other patients from your bariatric program what they’ve experienced with the evaluation.

 Purpose of the Psychological Evaluation for Bariatric Surgery

-Despite all of the differences in how the bariatric presurgical psychological evaluation is done, bariatric surgery providers do seem to agree on why they’re done.
+Despite all of the differences in how the bariatric surgery psychological evaluation is done, bariatric surgery providers do seem to agree on why they’re done.
 The ultimate purpose of these evaluations is to identify any psychological factor(s) that may cause a bariatric surgery patient to have difficulty following the surgery.
-My next article will focus on what these specific factors are, but some may be significant depression or anxiety, eating disorders, substance abuse, or psychosis.
+My next article will focus on what these specific factors are.
+But to give you an idea, these may be significant depression or anxiety, eating disorders, substance abuse, or psychosis.